Meadville Items

 Image E10b has six more Meadville, Pa. silver souvenir spoons.
 They are all marked “sterling” except the third spoon (the 1899 Elks Carnival spoon) that isn’t marked, but appears to be sterling, also.
 Starting on the left side, the first, small spoon, says “Meadville, Pa.”
 The second spoon says “MEADVILLE, PA.” (with flourishes).
 The third spoon says “ELKS CARNIVAL No. 219 JULY-24-29-99 MEADVILLE, PA.”
 On the handle, under the elk, it says “B.P.O.E.”
 The fourth spoon says “FAVORITE RESTING PLACE OAKWOOD PARK MEADVILLE PA.” (with an engraving of trees and an open pavilion).
 The fifth spoon says “Meadville, Pa.” (with flourishes).
 The sixth, tiny spoon, has enameling on the handle.
 The bowl says “Meadville, Pa.”.

-Image E10c has five more souvenir spoons from Meadville, Pa.
+Image E10c has six more souvenir spoons from Meadville, Pa.

 Image E10c has another 1892 sterling silver spoon from George T. Wilson (a well-known Meadville jeweler – see image E10a for the other Wilson spoon).
 The bowel, shaped like a leaf, says Meadville Pa.
 The back of the handle is marked WILSON and engraved H ‘’92.
 The bowl of the second sterling silver spoon, says “MEADVILLE PA.”
 The pattern on the front of the handle, is continued on the back.
 The bowl of the third sterling silver spoon, has an engraved scene and says: DIAMOND PARK.
 MEADVILLE, PA.
 The handle is decorated all the way up, and has what appears to be Cupid, kissing someone.
 The bowl of the fourth sterling silver spoon, says “GYMNASIUM ALLEGHENY COLLEGE MEADVILLE, PA.”, with an engraving of the gymnasium and trees.
 The front of the handle has a pattern of leaves, with some sort of round fruit.
 The leaves are also on the back of the handle, but no fruit.
 The fifth sterling silver spoon, has the Allegheny College, Meadville, Pa. emblem on the handle.
-The twenty-three souvenir spoons shown in the last four images, show a diversity of very beautiful hand-craftsmanship not found in today’s typical souvenirs.
+The sixth sterling silver spoon has the same style handle as spoon number two of this group.
+The bowl says: BENTLEY HALL MEADVILLE, PA. and has a very detailed rendering of this iconic Allegheny College building.
+The twenty-four souvenir spoons shown in the last four images, show a diversity of very beautiful hand-craftsmanship not found in today’s typical souvenirs.

 To compliment the souvenir spoons, here is a triple silver-plated cafeteria fork, that says TALON on the handle, and a silver-plated spoon, that says the David Mead on the handle.